 Constantly monitor and track your results in order to understand whether you are any closer to achieving your goals.
 If you have failed, proceed to mark it down so you can make necessary improvements next time.

-What’s Your Approach to Writing a Communications Plan
+What’s Your Approach to Writing a Communication Plan

-A successful communications plan will get your message delivered across to your audience effectively while ensuring that you are on track to accomplishing your business objectives.
+A successful communication plan will get your message delivered across to your audience effectively while ensuring that you are on track to accomplishing your business objectives.

-Follow the simple steps above to create a winning communications plan.
+Follow the simple steps above to create a winning communication plan.
 If you have any other tips, do share them with us in the comment section below.